TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ### Ashyn

-Ashyn is a minor shardworld that has sentient life.
-It is the first planet from the system's sun.
+Ashyn is the first planet from the system's sun.
+It has sentient life.
 The book [[The Silence Divine\|The Silence Divine]] is set here.
 The magic system involves people who gain magical powers from diseases.
 Ashyn is mostly barren, with a few fertile patches.
 It currently has no [[Shard\|shard]].